LeAnn Rimes Flaunts Booty In Tiny Bikini & Cowboy Hat

 “It’s something that’s important for me to shed light on – the blended family environment in a really positive way because it’s not something that gets talked about very often.
 So those are two things I really wanted to highlight and they were 100 percent down,” Rimes stated, per Fox News.

 “There’s always challenges whenever you’re trying to blend any kind of family dynamic, but my husband and I have been married for seven years now, and we seem to have done okay.
-I think we’re doing alright.
+I think we’re doing all right.
 Things are pretty calm,” LeAnn added of her family dynamic.

 Meanwhile, fans can keep up with LeAnn Rimes’ career and life, as well as see her sexy bikini snaps, by following the singer on her social media accounts.